Careers Leader: Dr. Alexander Hiner: firstname.lastname@example.org

 Year 11 PSHE sessions introducing the UCAS website to the students so they can start to explore the wide range of courses available in higher education institutions and the A level subjects and grades required.
 Students find out about writing a personal statement and have further access to the National Careers Service web site.

-Students receive advice at Year 11 options evening on A level subjects that will help them if they already have a career in mind or if they wish to keep their options as open as possible for the future.
+Students receive advice at the Sixth Form Open Evening on A level subjects that will help them if they already have a career in mind or if they wish to keep their options as open as possible for the future.

 Students also have the opportunity to receive an individual careers interview with Directions.